Gantz: O

 Gantz: O (styled as GANTZ:O) is a 2016 adult Japanese animated science fiction action film directed by Yasushi Kawamura and Keiichi Sato (chief), written by Tsutomu Kuroiwa, animated by Digital Frontier, and based on the manga series Gantz, which was written and illustrated by Hiroya Oku.

-It was released in Japan by Toho on October 14, 2016.
+Following its premiere at the 73rd Venice International Film Festival on September 8, 2016, Gantz: O was released in Japan on October 14 by Toho.

 Plot

 While fighting invading monsters, Kei Kurono rescues his friend, Reika.
 Though she protests, he attacks the monsters' leader, dying after killing it.
 Reika and her surviving teammates are teleported back to their base.
 Elsewhere, Masaru Kato dies attempting to save someone from a knife attack in a subway.
 He wakes up in a room with Reika and her teammates: Yoshikazu Suzuki, an old man; Joichiro Nishi, a surly teenager; and an angry, unidentified man.
 Suzuki explains that they have each died and woken in the room, and have been forced to fight against waves of monsters ever since.
 Before Suzuki can explain further, a black orb identified as "Gantz" announces that their next mission is about to begin.
 The angry man refuses to participate and is killed by Nishi, who reasons that he would have been a liability.

 After putting on skintight suits containing advanced technology, the group is teleported to Osaka.
 When Kato presses for answers, Nishi threatens to kill him.
 Suzuki quickly explains the "game": the team is given two hours to kill every monster in the city; if they fail, the team members die.
 After Kato and his team meet the Osaka team, some of whom have exotic weapons, Suzuki tells him that players acquire points for killing monsters.
 Anyone who scores 100 points can choose from three bonuses: upgraded weaponry, resurrection of a fallen teammate, or freedom from the "game".

 Nishi turns invisible to stealthily wait for high point monsters.
 The others watch as the better-equipped Osaka team easily slaughters monsters.
 Reika and Suzuki urge Kato to not engage the monsters needlessly, but he insists that they rescue the city's citizens.
 They refuse, saying they are too weak.

 Anzu Yamasaki, a member of the Osaka team, follows Kato, trying to figure out his motivation.
 Kato says he is a student who has been living alone with his younger brother since the death of their parents.
 Yamasaki reveals that she has a young son and says they have something in common: both must stay alive to help someone who depends on them.
 Although Yamasaki initially believes that Kato is showing off, she eventually concludes that he genuinely wants to help others and joins him in killing a monster that was menacing civilians.